TheGroxEmpire/icpd-bot/docs/development.md

 - configuration tables and cache tables must have clear ownership and indexes
 - prefer explicit columns for fields used in ranking or filtering
 - keep raw upstream payloads only when they help with resilience or debugging
+- store sanction level, proxy ownership, and council recommendations in first-class tables so embeds and alerts can refresh from durable state

 ### Scheduling

 - scheduled tasks must be idempotent
 - scheduled tasks should log start, success, and failure
 - task intervals belong in configuration, not hardcoded magic numbers
+- alerting jobs should deduplicate specialization and recommendation-change notifications

 ### Discord integration

 - use guild-scoped commands during development
 - keep command names stable once published
 - validate permissions at runtime even if command registration also restricts them
+- recommendation-setting commands should be Council-only, while embed lifecycle commands should remain admin-controlled

 ## Suggested Development Milestones